ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 degrees can be used instead of repeatedly computing the sine function.
 Note that initially building the lookup table requires a certain amount of time.
-Your application must use the lookup table often enough to make this initialization worthwhile.
+Your application must use the lookup table often enough to make this initialisation worthwhile.

 ::: example
 #### Example: Binsort

-Another example of the space/time tradeoff is typical of what a programmer might encounter when trying to optimize space.
+Another example of the space/time tradeoff is typical of what a programmer might encounter when trying to optimise space.
 Here is a simple code fragment for sorting an array of integers.
 We assume that this is a special case where there are $n$ integers whose values are a permutation of the integers from 0 to $n-1$.
 This is an example of a [binsort]{.term}.